frazerWatson/CV/README.md

 ### Semi-Professional Boxer - 2013-2015, Nationwide

 Boxed at shows across the country, normally in front of 500-1000 people.
 Also work the corner for other fighters I travelled with, which includes analyzing the fight and giving advice to your fighter between rounds, while always making sure your fighter isn't getting hurt.
-Making tough decisions to stop a fight for the safety of your fighter.
+Making tough decisions to stop a fight for the safety of your fighter, if necessary.

 ### Barton ABC